shorthillstech/x-ray_colab_ml_model/README.md

 and, authentication you ngrok token.

 To run
-run all the jupiter or colab cell
+run all the jupyter or colab cells

 To make changes
 at line 2 on ```ngrok authtoken "<_YOUR_NGROK_TOKEN_>"``` this is your ngrok token.